The GM 6.5 Turbo Diesel

 - The failed PMD issue has been solved

-- There are solid cooling upgrades and an all aluminum radiator available that completely solve any overheating issues
+- There are solid cooling upgrades and an all aluminum radiator available that completely solves any overheating issues

 - There are injection pump upgrades and modifications available that solve all pump problems